microsoft/CNTK/README.md

     git clone https://git.codeplex.com/cntk

-More detail you can follow this thread: http://codeplex.codeplex.com/workitem/26133
+For more details you can follow this thread: http://codeplex.codeplex.com/workitem/26133